BGSpiegl/GCparagon/src/GCparagon/README.md

 If you experience the same issue, it can possibly be solved manually installing dependencies one-by-one.

 The author recommends to use [mamba/micromamba][mamba install] for environment creation/resolving of dependencies.
+In case you are using conda version 22 or above, your installation can be easily upgraded with the [mamba solver][libmamba solver].
-Mamba can be added to an existing [conda installation][conda install].
+Mamba can be added to an older existing [conda installation][conda install].

 For a detailed list of dependencies (manual installation, not recommended!) please go to [Software Dependencies](#software-dependencies)